Menu

 As people of the last two millennia have developed countless retellings of the Jesus story—in forms of play, book, film, painting, or any other medium—each author/director/creator has had to determine exactly how the Jesus character is to be depicted.
 To chose one type of character depiction based on one gospel is automatically to exclude a contradicting depiction from another gospel.
 This is inherent in the task.

 I knew that I had the same built-in contradiction ahead of me, but at least I was aware of it.
-As I began to write the script, I simultaneously began viewing films from local video stores—movies that had their own interpretive depictions of Jesus.
+As I began to write the script, I simultaneously began viewing films about Jesus—movies that had their own interpretive depictions of the character.
 I found them all to portray Jesus as—well... incredibly dull!
-Not only dull, but unrealistic, uninteresting, implausible, and just not squaring with the way that a character needs to behave in a film—with his own flaws, pursuits, and story arc.
+Not only dull, but unrealistic, uninteresting, implausible, and just not squaring with the way that a character needs to behave in a story—with his own goals, flaws, obstacles, and story arc.

 My list of movies slowly turned into a lesson in "this is what not to do," or at the very least, "this is what I don’t want in my version."
 In some ways, my exploration of other cinematic depictions of Jesus led me right back to square one, needing to determine for myself who my version of the Jesus character was going to be.

-In doing the research, the Jesus depictions that closest fit with the general approach I wanted to take with the storyline was a hybrid between the Jesus from A) the Gospel of Mark—human, angry, self-contradictory, confused, a reluctant leader and teacher—and the Jesus depicted in the non-canonical, and B) some assume "Gnostic" (although that is very debatable) Gospel of Thomas, which depicts Jesus as a teacher of general wisdom, as an ascetic, demanding that his students seek their own inner world and inner mind for answers.
+In doing the research, the Jesus depictions that closest fit with the approach I wanted to take was a hybrid between A) the Jesus from the Gospel of Mark—human, angry, self-contradictory, confused, a reluctant leader and teacher—and B) the Jesus depicted in the non-canonical Gospel of Thomas, which depicts Jesus as a teacher of esoteric and secret wisdom, as an ascetic, demanding that his students seek their own inner world and inner mind for answers.

 Although the Gospel of Thomas contains no narrative elements—no story or sequence of events at all, least of all the crucifixion—and only "teachings," it is still clear that the Jesus depicted by the author of Thomas was vastly different from the canonical depictions, and some would say even has an Eastern or quasi-Buddhist slant.

 These two versions of Jesus (from Mark and Thomas) may have fit my approach best, but it did not mean that I ignored the other gospels.
-There is a fair quantity of elements from Luke, Matthew and John in the screenplay, but these elements are all tempered by the more consistent Mark/Thomas character that I was attempting to construct.
-In addition, I was drawing upon other characters outside of Christianity, which were consistent with the story arc I was attempting to create for Jesus.
+There is a substantial quantity of story elements from Luke, Matthew and John in the screenplay, but these elements are all tempered by the more consistent Mark/Thomas character that I was attempting to construct.
+There are also metaphysical ideas drawn from Neal Donald Walsch and from the original Star Wars trilogy.

-Most notably, I was relying upon Yoda and Ben Kenobi from the classic Star Wars trilogy, especially for their elusive and cryptic wisdom, and their metaphysical perspective on the universe.
-But this is after all a story of Jesus' descent into insanity, and so there are more than a few touches from the character of Vincent Van Gogh from both "Lust for Life" and "Vincent and Theo," as well as the character of Pink from "Pink Floyd: the Wall."
+But this is, after all, a story of Jesus' descent into insanity, and so there are more than a few touches from the character of Vincent Van Gogh from both "Lust for Life" and "Vincent and Theo," as well as the character of Pink from "Pink Floyd: the Wall."

 Other characters in the script were equally interesting and challenging to build, most notably Jude and Simon the Rock.
 Since I was attempting to rescue the character of Judas Iscariot from the stereotypical depictions of him as "villain," and set him up as the protagonist—a sympathetic character for the audience to follow from beginning to end—I knew that drastic measures were required.